-Information Required Information Provided Name of the "associated company" ThalNova Power Thar (Private) Limited Basis of relationship; TN is an associated company of the Company.
+Information Required Information Provided Name of the "associated company" ThalNova Power Thar (Private) Lim ited Basis of relationship; TN is an associated company of the Company.
 The Company, through its wholly owned subsidiary, Hub Power Holdings Limited, presently holds 38.30% shares in TN, and has appointed Mr. Muhammad Kamran Kamal and Mr. Aly Khan as directors on the Board of Directors of TN.
 Earnings per share for the last three years; 2023 2022 2021 2.71 (0.013) (0.07)

 Break-up value per share, based on latest audited financial statements; Rs.
-15.79 per share as of June 20 23 Financial position, including main items of statement of Rs in '000 financial position and profit and Total Assets Equity 139,451,791 227,878,829 loss account on the basis of its latest financial statements Long term loan 72,911,740 Current Liabilities 38,661,222 Turnover 22,522,972 Profit for the year 4,793,581 to a project of associated company or associated undertaking that has not commenced operations, following further information, namely,- (i) Description of the project and its history since conceptualization; (ii) Starting date and expected date of completion of work; (iii) Time by which such project shall become commercially operational; (iv) Expected time by which the project shall start paying return on investment; and (v) Funds invested or to be invested by the promoters, sponsors, associated company or associated undertaking distinguishing between cash and non-cash amounts; distinguishing between cash and non- cash amounts;
+15.79 per share as of Ju ne 2023 Financial position, including main items of statement of Rs in '000 Total Assets 139,451,791 financial position and profit and loss account on the basis of its Equity 227,878,829 latest financial statements Long term loan 72,911,740 Current Liabilities 38,661,222 Turnover 22,522,972 Profit for the year 4,793,581 In case of investment in relation to a project of associated company or associated undertaking that has not commenced operations, following further information, namely,- N/A (i) Description of the project and its history since conceptualization; (ii) Starting date and expected date of completion of work; (iii) Time by which such project shall become commercially operational; (iv) Expected time by which the project shall start paying return on investment; and (v) Funds invested or to be invested by the promoters, sponsors, associated company or associated undertaking distinguishing between cash and non-cash amounts; distinguishing between cash and non- cash amounts;